Current law does not authorize the CRC to permit or regulate home cultivation of medical cannabis or cannabis.

 Yes.
 Opioid use disorder qualifies as a standalone debilitating medical condition for the program.
 Opioid use disorder patients may be eligible for medical cannabis to treat the opioid disorder itself, or if they suffer from chronic, painful withdrawal symptoms.

-The maximum amount of medical cannabis that a qualifying patient or the patient’s designated caregiver is allowed by law to purchase is 84 grams for a 30-day period; however, your authorizing health care practitioner will determine your dosage.
+The maximum amount of medical cannabis that a qualifying patient or the patient’s designated caregiver is allowed by law to purchase is 85 grams (3 oz) for a 30-day period; however, your authorizing health care practitioner will determine your dosage.
 Terminally ill patients are exempted from the maximum limits.
 Visit our Medicinal Cannabis Program page for more information.

-No. Medical cannabis itself is not covered by any health plan in New Jersey.
+No. Medicinal cannabis treatment is not covered by any health plan in New Jersey.

-Talk with your health care practitioner about whether if office visits related to a qualifying medical condition being treated with medical cannabis can be covered by insurance.
+Talk with your health care practitioner about whether your recommendation can be considered during a covered office visit related to the qualifying medical condition you are being treated for with medicinal cannabis.

 Yes.
 A registered patient can designate up to two designated caregivers to assist with getting their medical cannabis.
 Caregivers must be registered here in order to pick up medical cannabis from an ATC on behalf of a patient.